lotfio/ouch/README.md

 **Do you like this project?
 Support it by:**

 - Donate   : paypal.
-- Share it : facebook, twitter, on your website.
+- Share it : facebook, twitter, or on your website.
--

 ## License